Solution of the Probabilistic Lambert Problem: Connections with Optimal Mass Transport, Schr\"odinger Bridge and Reaction-Diffusion PDEs: Introduction

 where $\sim$ is a shorthand for ``follows the statistical law''.
 Thus, we allow stochastic uncertainties in the endpoint relative positions, and instead of steering between two given position vectors, we now consider steering between their statistics given by the respective joint probability density functions (PDFs) $\rho_0,\rho_1$.
 So the probabilistic Lambert problem becomes

-From an engineering perspective, the PDF $\rho_0$ captures initial condition uncertainty (e.g., due to statistical estimation errors).
+The PDF $\rho_0$ models initial condition uncertainty (e.g., due to statistical estimation errors).
 The PDF $\rho_1$ on the other hand, encodes desired statistical performance specification, i.e., the allowable terminal condition uncertainty.
 A small terminal condition uncertainty would imply that $\rho_1$ is ``tall and skinny'' approximating Dirac delta with its Lebesgue mass supported on a small subset of $\mathbb{R}^3$.
-A less stringent terminal uncertainty specification would allow $\rho_1$ to have its mass spread over a subset of $\mathbb{R}^3$ with larger Lebesgue volume.
-If problem \eqref{ProbLambertFeasibility} is feasible, then intuition suggests that a more (resp. less) stringent $\rho_1$ specification would result in a more (resp. less) ``expensive'' control $\bm{v}$ but it is unclear in what sense.
-As such, \eqref{ProbLambertFeasibility} is posed as a \emph{feasibility} problem and even if it admits a unique solution $\bm{v}$ (also unclear why), it is not obvious what \emph{optimality} guarantee, if any, does that solution usher.
+A less stringent specification of terminal uncertainty would allow $\rho_1$ to have its mass spread over a subset of $\mathbb{R}^3$ with a larger Lebesgue volume.
+If problem \cref{ProbLambertFeasibility} is feasible, then intuition suggests that a more (resp. less) stringent $\rho_1$ specification would result in a more (resp. less) ``expensive'' control $\bm{v}$ but it is unclear in what sense.
+As such, \cref{ProbLambertFeasibility} is posed as a \emph{feasibility} problem and even if it admits a unique solution $\bm{v}$ (also unclear why), it is not obvious what \emph{optimality} guarantee, if any, does that solution usher.

-Mathematically, \eqref{ProbLambertFeasibility} is an \emph{infinite dimensional} TPBVP since the endpoints $\rho_0,\rho_1$ are elements in the manifold of joint PDFs supported on $\mathbb{R}^{3}$.
-Solving \eqref{ProbLambertFeasibility} amounts to computing a PDF-valued curve parameterized by $t\in[t_0,t_1]$ on this infinite dimensional manifold connecting the endpoints $\rho_0$ and $\rho_1$.
+Mathematically, \cref{ProbLambertFeasibility} is an \emph{infinite dimensional} two point boundary value problem since the endpoints $\rho_0,\rho_1$ are elements in the manifold of joint PDFs supported on $\mathbb{R}^{3}$.
+Solving \cref{ProbLambertFeasibility} amounts to computing a PDF-valued curve parameterized by $t\in[t_0,t_1]$ on this infinite dimensional manifold connecting the endpoints $\rho_0$ and $\rho_1$.
 Since this manifold is not a vector space, a rigorous solution of this problem requires understanding and systematically leveraging the geometry (e.g., metric structure) in this manifold.
 The main technical contribution of this work is to clarify how this can be done through a generalization of the theory of \emph{optimal mass transport (OMT)}.
-We will provide the necessary background for dynamic OMT in Sec. \ref{subsec:OMT}.
-Standard references on OMT are \citep{villani2003topics,villani2009optimal}.
+We will provide the necessary background for dynamic OMT in \cref{subsec:OMT}.
+Standard references on OMT are \cite{villani2003topics,villani2009optimal}.